How to Know if an Email is a Phishing Scam or Not

 Email isn’t the first choice when it comes to urgent communication.
 If you find a mail that asks you to act immediately, you can often ignore it.
 Phishing scams often involve emails that induce panic and stir up your need to respond right away.
 The response here often involves giving away sensitive information.
 It’s a form of social engineering.

-Legitimate mailers will not usually do this (unless you have ignored previous less time-sensitive warnings) and if you are still concerned, install anti-malware solutions that send out in-app or in-program notifications.
-These programs will also monitor your email, web browser or messaging apps for threats.
+Legitimate mailers will not usually do this (unless you have ignored previous less time-sensitive warnings).
+If you are still concerned, install anti-malware solutions that send out in-app or in-program notifications.
+These programs will also monitor your email, web browser, or messaging apps for threats.

 In other words, those panic-inducing emails can often go straight to the trash.
-If you are uncertain if the urgent warning is real … contact the sender.
-However, don’t use the information provided in the email, if you can help it.
+Contact the sender if you are uncertain if the urgent warning is real.
+However, don’t use the information provided in the email if you can help it.
 Call a phone number that you have or can look up on the web.
-If you are skeptical, do not trust phone numbers and email addresses provided to you in the questionable email itself.
+If you are skeptical, do not trust the questionable email’s phone numbers and email addresses.

-Identifying phishing scams isn’t an absolutely cut and dried process, because they evolve at a rapid rate and can be very targeted.
+Identifying phishing scams isn’t always easy because they evolve rapidly and can be very targeted.
 So, it’s best to be generally skeptical.
 When it comes to information security, a healthy dose of skepticism is necessary.

-If you aren’t a 100% sure about the mail you’re receiving, it is best to put it in the trash or reach out directly to the sender via some other communications channel to check.
+If you aren’t 100% sure about the mail you’re receiving, it is best to put it in the trash or reach out directly to the sender via another communication channel to check.
 It is always better to err on the side of safety and security.

 Want to discuss how LuxSci’s HIPAA-Compliant Email Solutions can help your organization?
 Interested in more information about “smart hosting” your email from Microsoft to LuxSci for HIPAA compliance?
 Contact Us